 I have been uploading since May last year and started with 3 images.
-My portfolio now has 733 images.
-This month February 2018, I made $44 dollars for the month and last month made $43.
-I take photo’s where ever I go.
-Shopping, car garage, kids day trips.
+My photographic portfolio of stock images is currently at 733.
+This month February 2018, I made $44 dollars for the month and last month I made $43.
+I take photographs’s where ever I go.
+Shopping, car repairs/garage, kids day trips.

 Important point – I am an Amateur photographer and I do not know how to use Lightroom or Photoshop.
 I only use my Mac.

 Who wants your photographs?
 I have no idea.
-No really, I assume it is car magazines, travel magazines, local supermarket, newspapers, agencies, food bloggers …the list is endless.
+I assume it is car magazines, travel magazines, local supermarket, newspapers, agencies, food bloggers …the list is endless.
 You do not get to see where your photographs are published.
-You can see the country it was downloaded too and which photo, but that’s all.
+There is a method to track your downloads on the internet but quite frankly life is too short.

 Commercial photo are those that could be used in an advertising campaign, have no visible trademarks or branding and have the proper model releases etc.

-A Model Release?
 If you have crowds of people in your photo you cannot obtain model releases for everyone and these pictures can only be editorial photo’s which means less money.
-However,
+I never carry forms as I am not keen on approaching people and I am comfortable with editorial photo’s only.
+You could use family members which makes the task easier.

 If you have a selection of fresh fruit on a wooden table in your garden, this can be used commercially, and pays more.
 Provided that there are no logo, brands or visible trademarks.
 The Drawback to commercial photo’s..…